hirobius/reading-notes/MASTER_NOTES.md

 [CSS Tricks Genius Author Chris Coyier](https://css-tricks.com/author/chriscoyier/)

-> The computer is a bicycle for the mind
+> "The computer is a bicycle for the mind"

 case styles: